rtCamp/nginx-helper/readme.txt

 == Changelog ==

+= 1.6 =
+* Revised code for improved multisite and multidomain mapping.
 = 1.5 =
 * Timestamp now only gets added to content-type text/html
 * Added option to toggle timestamp creation